marv0/marv0.github.io/pages/about.md

 Shortly after graduation, I eagerly ventured into laying the foundation of establishing [Digital Ducks](https://www.digitalducks.co.ke), a dynamic enterprise that has since soared to remarkable heights, enabling businesses to navigate the ever-evolving digital landscape and achieve growth and success.

-Furthermore, my passion for entrepreneurship has led me to focus on making a positive impact on Africa’s social and economic landscape.
-At [Young Invested](https://www.younginvested.org), our main goal is to empower young people and foster social and economic growth using sports, technology, and entrepreneurship as powerful tools.
-We believe in harnessing the transformative power of these fields, so we provide the necessary tools, resources, mentors, and opportunities for our communities to thrive and drive positive change.
+My passion for entrepreneurship has further led me to focus on making a positive impact on Africa’s social and economic landscape.
+Through [Young Invested](https://www.younginvested.org), we aim to empower young people and foster social and economic growth within our communities using sports, technology, and entrepreneurship as powerful tools.
+We believe in harnessing the transformative potential of these fields and providing the essential tools, resources, mentors, and opportunities for our communities to thrive and create positive change.

 ### Technical Expertise